 – Check all documents and statements of fact/proposal forms to ensure that the information contained therein is complete, correct and up to date.

-2. Disclosure All Material Facts & Keep Insurers Updated
+2. Disclosure All Material Circumstances and Facts & Keep Insurers Updated

 – This is of paramount importance as the claims verification process is now far more rigorous than ever before and insurers will perform checks for CCJs, insolvencies etc.

-– See www.insurance2day.co.uk/disclosure-material-facts for further details regarding liability, material damage and general material facts.
+– See www.insurance2day.co.uk/disclosure-material-facts for further details regarding liability, material damage and general material circumstances and facts.

 – Most policies provide cover on a ‘reinstatement as new’ basis, however if any plant and machinery has been purchased second hand/reconditioned, then so long as ‘like for like’ replacements would be widely available in the event of a loss, cover may be more appropriately arranged on a specified ‘indemnity’ basis.